eduardoboucas/buildtimes/_posts/2016-07-18-image-art-direction-using-html-picture-element-dadi-cdn.markdown

 {% include helpers/image.html name="responsive-images-demo.jpg" caption="Showing different image crops based on screen aspect ratio" %}

-This can be achieve with the `<picture>` element, and the markup would look like this:
+This can be achieved with the `<picture>` element, and the markup would look like this:

 {% highlight html %}
 <picture>